RasaP-c/25-05-28-GEN-AI/plan.md

 ### 6. It may fail on very simple and specific tasks, for example, counting 'r's in word "strawberry"

 ### 7. It may fail in image generation while trying to add some text.
-Characters may seem distorted
+Characters may seem distorted.

 ### 8. Hosting LLM may seem very expensive in resources